 - Ditch what you have and start from scratch.
 This sounds like a good option if your existing business IT system is outdated or completely unsuited to your requirements.

 - Upgrade or extend your existing computer system.
 Because hardware and software is fairly standard, it's usually possible to build on what you have.
 This is the best option for most companies.

-For instance, a growing business could replace old PCs with laptop or tablet computers to introduce mobile working, add extra devices for new employees and upgrade to the latest latest cloud-based software.
+For instance, a growing business could replace old desktop computers with laptop or tablet computers to introduce mobile working, add extra devices for new employees and upgrade to the latest latest cloud-based software.
 This may even enable you to ditch your old office server and networking equipment.

 What do you need from your new IT system?

 When buying a IT device for your business, let your choice be guided by your specific working needs.
 Avoid making impulse purchases without proper consideration.

 Think about what you can afford, too.
 Be realistic when setting your IT budget and be sure to understand the long-term implications as well as the short-term impact on your cash flow.

 For instance, it may be tempting to buy cheap printers to save money.
 But the cheapest printers often need the most expensive ink - so over time you'll lose more than you saved.

 This pattern will repeat itself with most technology.
-Typically, you'll spend more on maintaining and managing them than you will on the initial purchase.
+Typically, you'll spend more on maintaining and managing it than you will on the initial purchase.
 Make sure your budget reflects this.

 Where to purchase a business IT system